 Positive rewards for performing tasks and exhibiting the behavior you want in your company can further motivate your employees, make them more productive and even encourage workers to actively search for ways to cut costs for you and the company.
 Your digital software solutions can incorporate gamification and other incentives for performing a certain set of tasks.

 It’s important that you’re in constant communication with your employees—especially if they’re working remotely.
 Not only does it help you avoid mishaps, it also helps you build stronger relationships and align goals through continuous dialogue.
 Discuss progress and objectives positively, but be honest and forthright when it comes to mistakes.
 Always focus your discussions around company goals and how to commit to reaching these.

 - Operate above task level

 While teaching your employees how to use your web portal and software is important, don’t make their jobs all about technical compliance.
 Instead, focus on the most important aspects of the job, while providing incentives for participating in rewards systems.

-In the end, it depends on a combination of the effectiveness of your communication skills and the tools that you can leverage for motivating your remote team.
+In the end, it depends on a combination of the effectiveness of your communication skills and the remote working tools that you can leverage for motivating your team.
 Aligning goals can be a lofty and difficult task at times—but making these goals SMART, communicating regularly and developing relationships despite the distance can increase employee engagement and ultimately drive business performance.